 You must be an Ida B. Wells Society member to apply.
 Membership is free and you can sign up here.

 Why We’re Doing This

-The Ida B. Wells Society and ProPublica both believe that great journalism can change the world.
-We want to make sure that people from many backgrounds and perspectives are empowered to do it.
-The Data Institute will bring journalists from a broad array of social, ethnic, and economic backgrounds into data journalism, including African Americans, Latinos, other people of color, women, LGBTQ people, and people with disabilities.
+The Ida B. Wells Society, ProPublica and OpenNews all believe that great journalism can change the world.
+We want to make sure that people from many backgrounds and perspectives are equipped to do it.
+The Data Institute was co-founded in 2015 by two women and journalists of color, Sisi Wei and Lena Groeger, to address an equity gap and make high quality training more accessible for all journalists who want to tell powerful stories.
+The Data Institute equips journalists from a broad array of social, ethnic, and economic backgrounds with the technical skills to create and lead data journalism, including but not limited to people of color, women and nonbinary people, LGBTQ people, and people with disabilities.

 Additionally, we are offering a limited number of need-based stipends to help those who may otherwise not be able to attend.
 Requests for stipends are part of the application.